Chimpanzee Strength: Unveiling the Incredible Power of Our Closest Relatives Chimpanzee Strength: Chimpanzees are one…

 Behavior and Diet of Western Gorillas

-They use a variety of vocalizations such as screams, grunts for communication.
-They as well use different gestures and facial expressions.
+They use a variety of vocalizations such as screams, and runts for communication.
+They also use different gestures and facial expressions.

-Western gorilla diet comprises of mainly Fruits due to their suitable location of their habitats in lowlands which are rich in different fruits.
-They as well feed on leaves, stems, tree barks, shoots, seeds and occasionally on invertebrates.
+Western gorilla diet comprises mainly Fruits due to the suitable location of their habitats in lowlands which are rich in different fruits.
+They as well feed on leaves, stems, tree barks, shoots, seeds, and occasionally on invertebrates.

 Western Gorilla Habitat

-These kind of habitats are often featured with abundant fruit-bearing trees and other vegetation that support western gorilla large dietary needs.
+This kind of habitat are often featured with abundant fruit-bearing trees and other vegetation that support western gorillas large dietary needs.

 These forests provide ample cover and food resources which makes them a suitable habitat for these primate species.